 You can lose your entire investment in the notes.
-The cash payment on your notes, if any, on the stated maturity date will be based on the performance of the underlying index as measured from the initial underlying index level to the closing level on the determination date.
-If a trigger event has occurred, the amount in cash you will receive on your notes on the stated maturity date, if any, will be less than the face amount of your notes and you will incur a loss on the face amount proportionate to the decline of the underlying index from the trade date to the determination date.
+Subject to our redemption right, the cash settlement amount on your notes, if any, on the stated maturity date will be based on the performance of the lesser performing of the Russell 2000® Index and the S&P 500® Index as measured from their initial index levels set on the trade date to their closing levels on the determination date.
+If the final index level of the lesser performing index for your notes is less than 60% of its initial index level, you will have a loss for each \$1,000 of the face amount of your notes equal to the product of the lesser performing index return times \$1,000.
 Thus, you may lose your entire investment in the notes, which would include any premium to face amount you paid when you purchased the notes.

-Also, the application of the downside threshold occurs only at maturity and the market price of your notes prior to the stated maturity date may be significantly lower than the purchase price you pay for your notes.
-Consequently, if you are able to sell your notes before the stated maturity date, you may receive far less than the amount of your investment in the notes.
+Also, the market price of your notes prior to the stated maturity date may be significantly lower than the purchase price you pay for your notes.
+Consequently, if you sell your notes before the stated maturity date, you may receive far less than the amount of your investment in the notes.